LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## What's next?

+### Better rate limiting with Solid Cache

+Right now, I'm using MemoryStore as my production cache which I've read has drawbacks, especially for rate limiting IPs.

+If I understand correctly, a user could theoretically duplicate their abuse on each active Ruby process, since each process does not have access to the others cache.
+A database-backed system avoids that by having a source of truth to reference that is durable and consistent.

 ### Positive CAPTCHa?

 I wonder if my sophisticated honeypot will fail to be enough one day.
 The reCAPTCHA from Google is on my list if more advanced form defense is needed but I'd rather not.